ridhoizzulhaq/Libere-plgenesiss/README.md

 ## The Solution

 Libere exists precisely where CDL failed.
-Every book that enters the Libere ecosystem is published directly by the author or publisher themselves, meaning the copyright holder is the party actively minting the NFT and setting the terms of distribution from the outset.
+Every book that enters the Libere ecosystem is published directly by the author or publisher themselves — meaning the copyright holder is the party actively minting the NFT and setting the terms of distribution from the outset.
 No unauthorized format conversion, no unilateral reproduction, no legal ambiguity.

 Every ownership right, royalty rule, and lending term is encoded directly into a smart contract at the moment a book is published — transparent, automatic, and permanent by design.